migrodri1980/Working-portfolio-/README.md

 [Picture of project rendered](https://github.com/migrodri1980/Working-portfolio-/blob/main/Project%20Pictures/ms330%20pic.JPG)

-Several key elements incoporated in this project are as follows:
+Several key elements incorporated in this project are as follows:

 *The creation of an object by creating indivdiual points within xyz axis